 Create free Google Alerts on your competition, for example on the business name (and perhaps one for the owner, too), with either in quotes like “PizzaRama.”
 Likewise, create one for your type of product or service.
 For example “donuts + Pittsburgh” or “Italian restaurants + Pittsburgh.”
 The “+” tells Google to find only answers that meet both criteria.

 Finally, sign up for the competition’s social media feeds and newsletters.

 First, put out Google Alerts on your business name and your name (or chef’s or investors’ etc.).
 This will feed you most of what’s on the Internet about you as often as often as you want.

 And there’s the age old ‘secret shopper’ technique.
 Send someone into your business who no one there knows.
 Let the shopper pretend to shop (even if you’re a service provider), and then get a report on the experience.
 And customer surveys are always a good idea.

-Here are some topics coming up in Part 2 of Marketing is 5% big drama, 95% prepping for the game every day.
+Here are some talking points for a future post: Marketing is 5% big drama, 95% prepping for the game every day.

 Can we empower you to take charge of at least some of your small business marketing efforts?